TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Aim to execute a certain sequence of nodes through the control flow graph, without the specification of a concrete path between each node.

 #### Control-Related Problems for Objective Functions
-A major problem is covering nested structures within loops, which require many iterations.
+A major problem is covering nested structures within loops that require many iterations.
-Some approaches try to resolve this by saying that the branches that miss the target in iterations of the loop as if they were critical branches.
+Some approaches try to resolve this by considering branches that miss the target in iterations of the loop, as critical branches.
 However, this leads to penalisation of individuals in the first iteration of the loop.

 A second problem is the assignment of approach levels for some classes of programs with unstructured control flows.